vsaosuo/CPEN455/README.md

 ## Project Introduction

 PixelCNN++ is a powerful generative model with tractable likelihood.
-It models the joint distribution of pixels over an image x as the following product of conditional distributions.
+It models the joint distribution of pixels over an image $x$ as the following product of conditional distributions.

 <img src="https://cdn-uploads.huggingface.co/production/uploads/65000e786a230e55a65c45ad/-jZg8HEMyFnpduNsi-Alt.png" width = "500" align="center"/>

-where x_i is a single pixel.
+where $x_i$ is a single pixel.

-Given a class embedding c, PixelCNN++ can be extended to conditional generative tasks following:
+Given a class embedding $c$, PixelCNN++ can be extended to conditional generative tasks following:

 <img src="https://cdn-uploads.huggingface.co/production/uploads/65000e786a230e55a65c45ad/_jv7O2Z_1s1oYLXjIqS1V.png" width = "260" align="center"/>